 - Social distancing guidelines are maintained in the hospitals

-All inpatients are NOT allowed to have visitors, except inpatients who fit prevailing Ministry of Health criteria.
-Patients at outpatient clinics are only allowed one visitor or accompanying person at any one time.
+All inpatients may receive visits from up to 5 persons per day.
+A maximum of 2 visitors are allowed at a time.
+Patients at outpatient clinics are only allowed 1 visitor or accompanying person at any one time.
 Read the latest visitor and patient advisory.